sylvaticus/juliatutorial/1---datatypes.md

 Reference to an element of an array/vector/matrix: `a[1]` (you can use also the keyword `end`, but not `begin`)

-Arrays can be heterogeneus (but in this case the array will be of `Any` type): `x = [10, "foo", false]`
+Arrays can be heterogeneus (but in this case the array will be of `Any` type and I guess much slower): `x = [10, "foo", false]`

-Slice syntax [from:step:to] is generally supported and in several context will return a (fast) iterator rather than a list.
+Slice syntax `[from:step:to]` is generally supported and in several context it will return a (fast) iterator rather than a list.

-To trasform an iterator in a list use `collect(myiterator)`
+To trasform an iterator in a list use `collect(myiterator)`.

 Push an element to the end of a: `push!(a,b)`